Miraculous: Tales of Ladybug & Cat Noir: Hiring companies

 In 2010, the show was announced at Cannes' MIPCOM with French production groups Univergroup Pictures and Onyx Films heading the project and working with Method Animation and Zagtoon.
 Aton Soumache of Onyx and Method said that they want "to create a glamorous superhero character with a real European flair with Paris as [the] backdrop."
 The producers had also planned to animate it in stereoscopic 3D (currently, the show is produced using CGI animation).

-In the summer of June 2012, Toei Animation Co., Ltd., the famous Japanese animation studio branch owned & operated by Toei Company, Ltd. in Japan, was announced as a co-producer.
-Two years before 2012, Toei Animation had released a PreCure film that was set in Paris, France and was very interested in expanding their international audience.
-Even after the production moved to CGI animation, Toei still remained co-producer, with the executive producers from the company being credited.
+In the summer of June 2012, Toei Animation Co., Ltd. The famous Japanese animation studio branch owned & operated by Toei Company, Ltd. in Tokyo, Japan, was announced as a co-producer, alongside its European division.
+Two years before 2012, Toei Animation had released a Pretty Cure film that were set in Paris, France, and were interested in expanding their international audience.
+Even after the production moved to CGI animation, Toei remained co-producer, with the executive producers from the company being credited.

 On 21 November 2012, a memorandum of understanding between Zagtoon, Method Animation, SAMG Animation and SK Broadband was announced: together, the companies would invest US$50 million through 2017 into five projects.
 The first of these projects was developed into Miraculous, which received an investment of $10 million.
 As a part of the deal, SK Broadband would have exclusive rights in South Korea for video on demand release, available to the subscribers of the company's IPTV platform B TV.

 In 2019, Zag and Gloob signed an agreement where the Brazilian company will start to co-produce the next seasons of Miraculous, in addition to having exclusivity of exhibition in Brazil and the addition of a Brazilian character.